austdobe/beertopia/README.md

 # Beertopia

 #### 'Beertopia' was created to give functional use of Punk API.
 It allows you to search through the database to find your favorite beers, or types of beer.
-It Provides information about what best food pairs with the flavors, it provides what ingredients(Hops, Malts, Yeast) is within it and it provides other basic information about the chosen beer.
+It provides information about what best food pairs with the flavors and what ingredients (Hops, Malts, Yeast) are used.

 ## How it works: